Roar (film): Cast

-Expert and experienced animal trainers such as Frank Tom, Rick Glassey and Steve Miller were given acting parts as committee members attacked by tigers.
-Zakes Mokae plays a committee member, and Will Hutchins portrays a man in a rowboat.
+Expert and experienced animal trainers such as Frank Tom, Steve Miller and Rick Glassey were given acting parts as committee members attacked by tigers.
+Will Hutchins portrays a man in a rowboat and Zakes Mokae plays a committee member.
 The untrained lions Robbie, his offspring Gary, and Togar are all credited as actors.

 Production

 Development

-Roar was conceived by Marshall and Hedren in 1969, after she had starred in Satan's Harvest in Mozambique.
-During filming, they came across an abandoned plantation house in Gorongosa National Park which had been overrun by a pride of lions, and were told by their bus guide and local residents that animal populations were becoming endangered due to poaching; this inspired them to consider making either one or a series of films.
+Roar was conceived by husband and wife Noel Marshall and Tippi Hedren in 1969.
+Marshall was Hedren's talent agent while she starred in Satan's Harvest, which was filmed in Mozambique.
+Near the film set, they came across an abandoned plantation house in Gorongosa National Park which had been overrun by a pride of lions, and were told by their bus guide and local residents that animal populations were becoming endangered due to poaching; this inspired them to consider making either one or a series of films.

 Marshall and Hedren discussed the film with their family (Melanie Griffith, Joel, John, and Jerry Marshall), who liked the idea and agreed to participate as actors, except Joel, who preferred to be the art director and set decorator.
 Marshall and Hedren visited animal preserves in their free time and talked to lion experts.
 They learned they would have to film in the United States, as tame lions were rare in Africa.
 A number of lion tamers warned that it was impossible to bring a large number of big cats together on a film set.
 Other tamers, such as animal trainer Ron Oxley—who brought a lion named Neil over to introduce the family to big cats—suggested that they obtain their own animals, give them basic training, and gradually introduce them to each other.
 The Marshalls developed ideas for funding the project and estimated that the film would be completed on a budget of $3 million.